Integrating local energetics into Maxwell-Calladine constraint counting to design mechanical metamaterials: Elastic Susceptibilities

-In our formalism, a privileged role is played by the diagonal susceptibility $\pdv{\vbu}{\vbf}$.
-Physically, $\pdv{\vbu}{\vbf}$ is linear map from external forces to the resulting displacements of the nodes.
-To gain intuition about this suspectibility, it is helpful to examine the explicit expression for $\pdv{\vbu}{\vbf}$ in Eq.~\eqref{eq:suscept}.
-The expressions is composed of two parts: the pseudoinverse of the Hessian $\bH^+$ and the projection operator $\bP_H^{\mathrm{ZEM}}$.
+In our formalism, a privileged role is played by the diagonal susceptibility ${\partial \vbu / \partial\vbf}$.
+Physically, ${\partial \vbu / \partial\vbf}$ is linear map from external forces to the resulting displacements of the nodes.
+To gain intuition about this susceptibility, it is helpful to examine the explicit expression for ${\partial \vbu / \partial\vbf}$ in Eq.~\eqref{eq:suscept}.
+The expression is composed of two parts: the pseudoinverse of the Hessian $\bH^+$ and the projection operator $\bP_H^{\mathrm{ZEM}}$.
 The pseudoinverse $\bH^+$ simply describes harmonic motion of the degrees of freedom around their minimum energy positions in rigid directions (i.e., directions in which the Hessian has nonzero eigenvalues).
 On the other hand, the projection operator $\bP_H^{\mathrm{ZEM}}$ describes motions resulting from exciting modes that cost zero energy (i.e., eigenmodes of the Hessian with eigenvalues of zero).
 Furthermore, notice that the projector term is proportional to $\lambda^{-1}$.
-Thus, in the physical limit without regularization, $\lambda \rightarrow 0$, forces that excite these zero energy modes result in unconstrained displacements with magnitudes that diverge as $\lambda^{-1}$.
+Thus, in the physical limit without regularization, $\lambda \rightarrow 0$, forces that excite these zero-energy modes result in unconstrained displacements with magnitudes that diverge as $\lambda^{-1}$.

-More generally, the four susceptibilities in Eq.~\eqref{eq:suscept} combine with $\bC$ and $\bC^T$ to form a set of linear operators that can be composed to map either type of external perturbation ($\vbf$ or $\vbt$) to either type of deformation ($\vbu$ or or $\delta \vbell$).
+More generally, the four susceptibilities in Eq.~\eqref{eq:suscept} combine with $\bC$ and $\bC^T$ to form a set of linear operators that can be composed to map either type of external perturbation ($\vbf$ or $\vbt$) to either type of deformation ($\vbu$ or $\delta \vbell$).
 We illustrate their relationships graphically in Fig.~\ref{fig:maps}.
-While $\bC$ relates deformations in node space (displacements) to those in bond space (extensions) and $\bC^T$ relates external perturbations in bond space (tensions) to those in node space (forces) via Eq.~\ref{eq:Crelations}, the susceptibilities always relate external perturbations to deformations.
-In this picture, $\bC$, $\bC^T$, and $\pdv{\vbu}{\vbf}$ can be viewed as a set of ``fundamental'' operators (shown with solid arrows) whose compositions give rise to the remaining three susceptibilities (shown with dashed arrows).
+According to Eq.~\eqref{eq:Crelations}, $\bC$ relates deformations in node space (displacements) to those in bond space (extensions), and $\bC^T$ relates external perturbations in bond space (tensions) to those in node space (forces).
+In contrast, the susceptibilities always relate external perturbations to deformations.
+In this picture, $\bC$, $\bC^T$, and ${\partial \vbu / \partial\vbf}$ can be viewed as a set of ``fundamental'' operators (shown with solid arrows) whose compositions give rise to the remaining three susceptibilities (shown with dashed arrows).